D04: The Role of a Lietime

 GOOD_E: Wow!
 Isn't it amazing to see our words come to life?

 BARGIE: Wow.
-An honor, thank you.
+An honor.
 Thank you, everybody!
+Wow!

-LACRAINE LACROSSE: It's not a wrap until LaCraine Lacrosse says it's a wrap.
+LACRAINE LACROSSE: [drunkenly] It’s not a… It's not a wrap until LaCraine LaCrosse says it's a wrap.

 [LaCraine vomits on the set.]